Updated on September 13th, 2022

 Why Feed Honey Bees?

 The best food for honey bees is what they make from the pollen, nectar, and water they gather themselves.
-So why you feed them anything else?
+So why do you feed them anything else?

 Your primary job as a beekeeper is tending to the needs of your livestock.
 Sometimes, natural resources are scarce or insufficient for your colonies’ health and growth.